tasha-2000/Spotify-Soul-Recommender/README.md

 ## Requirements
 - Python 3.8+
-- Spotipy
-- Pandas
+- Poetry
-- Scikit-learn (for the machine learning model)
-- Your Spotify API credentials
+- Your Spotify Credentials

 ## Setup
 Please read the whole setup section before you clone the project to avoid errors